modin-project/modin/docs/using_modin.rst

 Exceeding memory (Out of core pandas)
 """""""""""""""""""""""""""""""""""""

 Modin experimentally supports out of core operations.
-See more on the `Out of Core`_ documentation page.
+See more on the :doc:`Out of Core </out_of_core>` documentation page.

 Reducing or limiting the resources Modin can use